TL;DR

 • What does “connection” mean for me now?
 See also here.

-• What to I need to feel comfortable to be my real self in this group?
+• What do I need to feel comfortable to be my real self in this group?

 • What would I like to feel during this event?